Consciousness Explained: Reception

 The New York Times designated Consciousness Explained as one of the ten best books of the year.

 In New York Times Book Review, George Johnson called it "nothing short of brilliant".

 Critics of Dennett's approach argue that Dennett fails to engage with the problem of consciousness by equivocating subjective experience with behaviour or cognition.
 In his 1996 book The Conscious Mind, philosopher David Chalmers argues that Dennett's position is "a denial" of consciousness, and jokingly wonders if Dennett is a philosophical zombie.
 Critics believe that the book's title is misleading as it fails to actually explain consciousness.
 Detractors have provided the alternative titles of Consciousness Ignored and Consciousness Explained Away.
-According to Galen Strawson, the book violates the Trades Description Act and Dennett should be prosecuted.

 John Searle argues that Dennett, who insists that discussing subjectivity is nonsense because it is unscientific and science presupposes objectivity, is making a category error.
 Searle argues that the goal of science is to establish and validate statements which are epistemically objective (i.e., whose truth can be discovered and evaluated by any interested party), but these statements can be about what is ontologically subjective.
 Searle states that the epistemic objectivity of the scientific method does not preclude the ontological subjectivity of the subject matter.
-Thus, back pain exists, they are subjective experiences whose existence is not in doubt in medicine.
-And neurology, as you can see in any neurology textbook, is concerned with understanding them in order to cure them.
+For example, pain is a subjective experience whose existence is not in doubt.
+One of the aims of Neurology is to understand and treat it.
 Searle calls any value judgment epistemically subjective.
 Thus, "McKinley is prettier than Everest" is epistemically subjective, whereas "McKinley is higher than Everest" is epistemically objective.
 In other words, the latter statement is evaluable (in fact, falsifiable) by an understood ("background") criterion for mountain height, like "the summit is so many meters above sea level".
 No such criteria exist for prettiness.
 Searle writes that, in Dennett's view, there is no consciousness in addition to the computational features, because that is all that consciousness amounts to for him: mere effects of a von Neumann(esque) virtual machine implemented in a parallel architecture and therefore implies that conscious states are illusory.
 In contrast, Searle asserts that, "where consciousness is concerned, the existence of the appearance is the reality."